LudvigWillemo/VSMN20_Groundwater_Application/MkDocs/docs/GroundwaterFlow.md

 However, to model this behavior goes against some of the assumptions made earlier.
 A more complex model is needed to model piping.
 A more simple case will be modeled in this application, with a steady state solution of a simplified dam.

 ## Additional material
-For the one further interested in the phenomena, of groundwater flow I refer to the great illustrations and experiments on the YouTube channel Practical Engineering.
-They has several videos on the subject of [groundwater flow](https://www.youtube.com/watch?v=0EzoHXEzdwY), [wells](https://www.youtube.com/watch?v=bG19b06NG_w) and [dam piping](https://www.youtube.com/watch?v=eImtYyuQCZ8).
+For the one further interested in the intricacies of groundwater flow, I refer to the great illustrations and experiments by YouTube channel Practical Engineering who has several videos on the subject of [groundwater flow](https://www.youtube.com/watch?v=0EzoHXEzdwY), [wells](https://www.youtube.com/watch?v=bG19b06NG_w) and [dam piping](https://www.youtube.com/watch?v=eImtYyuQCZ8).

 ## References
 [1] Lall, U., Josset, L and Russo, T. <em>A Snapshot of the World's Groundwater Challenges.</em> Annual Review of Environment and Resources, vol 45 2020.
 DOI: https://doi.org/10.1146/annurev-environ-102017-025800.